 How to Apply

-All prospective students must apply directly to the certificate program.
-To be considered for admission, submit the following materials for review:
+All prospective students must apply directly to the certificate program and provide the following materials for review:

 - Program application